TrienLa/COS30049-Semester2-2025/app/README.md

 ```

 ### Frontend
 The frontend can be started using the following command.
+You will need to open a 2nd command line window to do this
 ```
 cd [path to repo]/backend
 npm run dev